 The clinical facility features:

-- On-site radiology (two dedicated x-ray rooms, plus one mobile x-ray unit)
+- On-site radiology (two dedicated x-ray rooms, plus two mobile x-ray unit)

 - X-ray developing

 - Resident office space (individual desk, locking drawer and closet storage) equipped with computer terminals

 - A full range of dental restorative and impression materials

 - NobelBiocare, Straumann, and Dentsply implant instruments and fixtures

 - Dental handpieces/instruments for use during the program

 - Clinical Coordinator

 A major program resource is the generalist and specialist faculty with capabilities and experience in a broad spectrum of dental care.
 Many of the AEGD Faculty members are full-time, tenured members of the Department of Restorative Dentistry.
 Faculty who are assigned to teach in the AEGD Clinic have no other scheduled commitment for the period in which they are assigned, and thus are available for the residents during the entire period.
 The AEGD Clinical Practice has a large patient pool that is derived from four main sources: